 theta_rad = np.radians(theta)

-# Simplified Mackenzie distribution formula (cubic)
+# Simplified Mackenzie distribution formula (cubic system)

 return np.sin(theta_rad) * (1 - np.cos(theta_rad))